California Left Turn Motorcycle Crashes: Serious Accidents Cause Serious Injuries

 - Severe burns

 The motorcyclist usually has the right-of-way in left turn motorcycle accidents.
-However, after a California motorcycle crash, many insurance companies will do their best to place some or all of the blame on the motorcyclist even if he had the right-of-way.
+However, after a motorcycle crash, many insurance companies will do their best to place some or all of the blame on the motorcyclist even if he had the right-of-way.

 An Orange County motorcycle accident attorney can help you get fair compensation for your physical injuries, emotional trauma, medical bills, lost wages, disfigurement, property damage and other losses.
 To learn more, contact an Orange County motorcycle accident attorney at Allen, Flatt, Ballidis and Leslie and ask to schedule a free legal consultation.